AnwarXahid/Titanic-Machine-Learning-from-Disaster/README.md

 # Titanic-Machine-Learning-from-Disaster
 This project is developed to participate in Entry level kaggle competition.

-Dataset: Download from here: https://www.kaggle.com/c/titanic/data
+Dataset: Downloaded from here: https://www.kaggle.com/c/titanic/data

 Goal: My goal is to predict whether a passenger survive or not.